 Note: A bad battery is unlikely to result in the battery being overcharged provided that the alternator is working well.

 How to prevent your battery from overcharging

 To avoid damage to your car battery as a result of overcharging, use good quality chargers that have an automatic shut-off feature when the battery is fully charged or one recommended by the manufacturer.

 This way, you can leave your battery connected indefinitely to the charger – you need not worry about forgetting to turn off your battery charger when the car battery is fully charged!

 Check that the charger settings are set for the battery type you are charging – AGM or Flooded Lead Acid.

-When replacing car alternators, replace with the car manufacturer recommended alternator to avoid the danger from overcharging.
+When replacing a car’s alternator, replace it with the car manufacturer’s recommended alternator to avoid the danger from overcharging.

 How do you fix an overcharged battery?